Translate

 Then

-If (i) above have been followed, add the new second solvent and distill away the lower boiling acetone (almost all solvents are higher boiling than acetone).
+If (i) above has been followed, add the new second solvent and distill away the lower boiling acetone (almost all solvents have higher boiling points than acetone).
 If this second solvent is to be both protic and miscible with water, residual glycerol needs to have been removed at the stage of the acetone-methylene chloride extract by passing it through a plug of silica or alumina.

 No comments: